How to Become a Natural Health Dietician: Career and Education Info

 Step 1: Earn a Bachelor's Degree

 - Complete an internship.
-Whether they work in hospitals or nursing homes or with food management services or private clients, experienced dieticians must approach diet selection and preparation from a flexible, scientific standpoint.
+Whether they work in hospitals or nursing homes or with food management services or private clients, experienced dietitians must approach diet selection and preparation from a flexible, scientific standpoint.
 This requires considerable communication and organizational skills, which can be gained by completing an internship.
 CADE-accredited dietetic internships include at least 900 hours of supervised practice and can take 6-24 months to complete.

 Step 2: Meet State Requirements

-Step 3: Earn an R.D.
-Credential
+Step 3: Earn a Registered Dietitian (RD) Credential

 - Seek certification in holistic nutrition.
 Organizations such as the Holistic Nutrition Credentialing Board (HNCB) offer certification in holistic nutrition.
 To qualify for certification with HNCB, individuals must be members of NANP, have graduated from an NANP-approved program and have documented at least 500 hours of professional nutrition work.